 You should be able to find all of the relevant information relating to safety precautions put in place for the tournament along with what we hope are some links to helpful outside resources to aid in navigating the pandemic.

-Please keep in mind that the measures put in place and compliance with them are necessary in order for tournaments like ours to take place.
+Please keep in mind that the measures put in place and compliance with them are necessary in order for the event to take place.
 Our primary goal is to provide a safe environment in which players can continue to enjoy and grow in the game.

 If you have questions or need to report a positive test associated with the tournament, please contact Bill Esterly at email@example.com.

-The safety measures outlined below will be in place for the duration of the Coppa Classico in order to ensure the safest possible conditions for players, spectators, coaches and officials.
+The measures outlined below will be in place for the duration of the Coppa Classico.
+These policies are subject to change at any time.
+They are intended to ensure the safest possible conditions for players, spectators, coaches and officials.
 Please take time to review these measures in order to understand your responsibilities as a participant in the event.
 Everyone has a role to play in creating a safe environment for the players.